NonlinearFruit/Retrospector-Android/README.md

 The main screen is a list of all media.
 It is used to lookup a particular media.
 <br><img src="/screenshots/main.png" alt="Main Screen" width="40%" height="40%">

-To that end, it contains a search box that will fuzzy search the media.
+To that end, it contains a search box that will search the media.
 This search is identical to the one in the [desktop version][retro].
 <br><img src="/screenshots/search.png" alt="Search" width="40%" height="40%">

 ### Media Screen